jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianindependentsamplesttest.md

 - Grouping Variable: In this box the variable defining the groups is selected.

 #### Equivalence region
-- Upper bound: The upper bound of the equivalence region.
-- Lower bound: The lower bound of the equivalence region.
+- from ... to ... : Defines the equivalence region by specifying the lower bound and the upper bound.

 #### Plots
 - Prior and posterior: Displays the prior and posterior distribution of the effect size under the alternative hypothesis.